hislittlecuzin/opentk.net/learn/chapter1/3-element-buffer-objects.md

 GL.BufferData(BufferTarget.ElementArrayBuffer, indices.Length * sizeof(uint), indices, BufferUsageHint.StaticDraw);
 ```

+You must do it last because the VAO will automatically rebind with the EBO afterwards.
+If you don't, it won't know to look for it.
 It's almost exactly the same as how you use the VBO!

 The EBO is now ready to go.
 Down in OnRenderFrame, replace the call to `DrawArrays` with the following: